Sam-Sims/miR-Search/README.md

 #### rna-fold:
 rna-fold is a module that implements the ViennaRNA Package to calculate the minimum free energy (MFE) structure for target site specified in the mir-search output.
 This takes the target site locations +/- a flanking region and pipes them to the RNAfold stdin, runs RNAfold and then captures the stdout.

-Also prints the MFE structure in dot-bracket notation and its free energy to stdout as well as the partition function and the base pairing probability matrix.
+The stdout includes: minimum free energy (MFE) structure,  MFE structure in dot-bracket notation and its free energy to as well as the partition function and the base pairing probability matrix.
 # Usage

 #### pymart: